 Cornelia McCarthy currently works for a range of organisations such as the Kilkenny Arts Festival, ThreeSisters bid for EU Capital of Culture in 2020, The Ark a Cultural Centre for Children and for private clients as a business mentor.
 She has valuable experience in working with tourism and creative enterprises, frequently towards group marketing initiatives.
-On a voluntary level, she is Chair of the Blackstairs and Barrow Valley Tourism Network and involved in various local cultural initiatives in South East Ireland including Carlow Arts Festival (stepped down as Chair in Dec 2016) and is a PPN (public participation network) representative in Co Carlow.
+On a voluntary level, she is Chair of the Blackstairs and Barrow Valley Tourism Network involved in various local developments such as ‘Borris – Our Vision’ and cultural initiatives in South East Ireland including Carlow Arts Festival (stepped down as Chair in Dec 2016) and was a PPN (public participation network) representative in Co Carlow up until 2019.

 Her most recent corporate role as a Programme Manager with the Design Crafts Council of Ireland (Kilkenny 2005-2008) involved creating opportunities for craft businesses to make work for the high end market and included organising exhibitions in Ireland and overseas.